-Green bean casserole has always been a favorite of mine for holidays or any ordinary day when I’m craving a meal with all my favorite comfort foods.
+Green bean casserole has always been a favorite of mine for holidays or any day when I'm craving a little comfort food.
 In this easy recipe, the casserole cooks in the smoker infusing it with lots of smoky flavors.

 Green Bean Casserole in the Smoker

 This was inspired by my another smoker side dish recipe on Kitchen Divas, and pairs well with this amazing bbq meatloaf recipe.
 If you prefer to bake it in the oven, here's a classic green bean casserole recipe.